ADAR102/Junkyard-Dog-Hud/README.md

-Your default meter for weapons is using the Xrd tension meter.
+Your default meter for weapons is using the Xrd "Tension" meter.

 Your secondary meter is ripped from Guilty Gear 2 Overture Sol Badguy's health bar.

 <img src= "https://raw.githubusercontent.com/ADAR102/Junkyard-Dog-Hud/refs/heads/main/PrimaryMeterUsageEX.gif"/>

 Sadly, third meter is not custom because it would cover too much space on the screen.
+The meter is just a small white bar.

 Clicking around the TF2 menu will play Guilty Gear XX confirm sound effect.